ProtectMyID Reviews

 To really understand what ProtectMyID offers, we need to better understand what ProtectMyID actually is.

-ProtectMyID is essentially the same product as another service we’ve reviewed, IDNotify, as both are powered by credit monitoring bureau Experian.
+ProtectMyID is essentially the same product as IDNotify, as both are powered by credit monitoring bureau Experian.
 However, similar to what we saw in our review of Complete ID, another Experian-based identity theft protection service available only to Costco Members, ProtectMyID is only available to AAA members.
 There are minor variations between the three names, but for the most part, the core functionality remains the same across the board.

 If this service sounds interesting to you, but you’re not interested in becoming a AAA member to access it, you should consider the stand-alone IDNotify product.
-Here are IDNotify’s plans and prices if you’re curious about it.

 Did You Know?
 AAA has been offering roadside assistance to its members for over a century, but its protections go beyond breaking down on the highway.
 It’s actually a federation of motor clubs and provides members with discounts, travel services, and auto shop recommendations.1